davidofug/acf-hide-field-label/README.md

-# Hide Field Labels for Advanced Custom Fields at Administration side
+# ACF Hide field label

 ACF Hide field label is a WordPress plugin that enables WordPress users who use Advanced Custom Field plugin at the administration side hide or show field labels.